-Once a Tenant responds to the Complaint, a Landlord needs to determine how to move the case to a Final Hearing.
-Unfortunately, without knowledge of the Process, their case can end up in the wrong direction.
+Once a Tenant responds to the Complaint, a Landlord needs to move the case to a Final Hearing.
+Unfortunately, without knowledge of the Process, it can end up in the wrong direction.
 Therefore, their best option is to hire a Florida Eviction Lawyer.
 If you have questions about when should a Florida Landlord file a Motion to Strike, contact the Law Office of Brian P. Kowal, PA at (954) 990-7552.

 When Should a Florida Landlord file a Motion to Strike?